MCP Server Overview

 Section titled “Next steps”- Authentication — API keys and scopes

-- Transports — stdio vs HTTP
+- Transports — HTTP connection details

 - Tool Reference — Full tool documentation